natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/C.%20202.md

 '''Pros:'''

-* One of the fastest fighters compared to comparable fighters, rip speed is above 800 kph
+* One of the fastest fighters compared to comparable fighters, rip speed is above 800 km/h
-* Good roll rate under 600 kph
+* Good roll rate under 600 km/h
 * One of the best rates of climb compared to its contemporaries
 * Decent performance on all altitudes
 * Decent cockpit visibility, especially to the rear